GabsEdits/gxbs.dev/content/blog/posts/why-developer-experience-actually-matters.md

   - Tech
   - DevEx
   - OSS
 ---

+Developer Experience, or DevEx, is a term that's been thrown around a lot lately, but what does it actually mean?
+And why does it matter, especially in open-source projects?
+Let's dive deep into this topic and see why it's important to have a good Developer Experience in your projects.

+---

 Before we dive deep, what even _is_ Developer Experience?
 Well, as mentioned by [Gwen Davis](https://github.blog/2023-06-08-developer-experience-what-is-it-and-why-should-you-care/): It "refers to the systems, technology, process, and culture that influence the effectiveness of software development".
 Of course, it's important for the average developer to maintain their project while having a basic level of <abbr title="Developer Experience">DevEx</abbr> to allow easy modifications to the already built project, and to make the code easy on the eye.